laihuyha/E-Commerce-Microservice/readme.md

 * PostgresSQL
 * Marten library for .NET on Postgres.
 * Redis for data caching.
+* Scrutor library for scaning and registering services.
 * Cross-cutting concerns Logging, Global Exception Handling and Health Checks

 ### Discount